mrwonko/perseus/design/vm.md

 ## opcodes

-Operands are implicity taken from the top of the stack.
+Operands are implicitly taken from the top of the stack.

 Opcodes are suffixed with their type, e.g. `_((i|u)(8|16|32|64)|(f(32|64))|b)`.
 This is also how a boolean "and" (`and_b`) is differentiated from a bitwise one (e.g. `and_i32`)